 1 tablespoon of fresh ginger, finely chopped or grated

-1 ½ cup of leek with greens, finely chopped
+2 cups of young leeks with greens, finely chopped

 2 plum tomatoes, pureed

 3 cups of fresh or frozen green peas

 1 cup of hot water, additional

 8-10 roast potatoes